limbo666/KeyzPal/README.md

 The keywords should be as much unique as possible to distinguish each window and avoid unnecessary CAPS LOCK forcing.<br/>
 An example `lists.ini` file can be downloaded from [properties folder](https://github.com/limbo666/KeyzPal/blob/master/Properties/)<br/>

+## Hardware Integration
+A simple herdware besed on ESP8266 microcontroller boards can be created to act as keyboard lights mimic.
+Check this repository https://github.com/limbo666/Mimic_For_KeyzPal <br>

 ## GUI
 ![](https://github.com/limbo666/KeyzPal/blob/master/additional_files/gui_1.png?raw=true)